Unshakable Dreams

 Naturally, the story was more complex than that.
 Wellington had offered me a Chair of Law when Singapore, where I had been rapidly promoted from an Assistant Lectureship to a Senior Lectureship, decided quite understandably that a further advancement could wait for a few years.
 I, however, was possessed by the impatience of youth.
 Quite apart from this, I felt that a move was dictated by personal circumstances.
 Two years after my arrival in this thriving Eastern metropolis I married a local girl from a traditional Chinese background.
 When, after the lapse of three years, I had to concede that my wife had remained closer to her family than to myself, I concluded, naively, that the gulf that kept separating us might be bridged if we migrated to a place in which we would have to make a fresh start.
 New Zealand seemed just right.

 So here we were, in windy Wellington, where, after years of loyal service, I had to come up with the need of making a case in support of an academic interest.
 It was a difficult assignment.
-The truth be told: there is little justification for academic leave.
+The truth be told, there is little justification for academic leave.
 The argument is that after years of teaching you need a refresher course to save you from boredom and to keep staleness at bay.
 But town planning, primary school teaching and the lot of an accountant are as dull and as demanding as the work in the ivory tower.
 Still, my document in support of an extravagant privilege was making progress.
 Even to me, it started to sound convincing.

 Alisdair's letter came like a cold shower.
 He introduced himself as a Law Professor at Barnes.
 An Atlas and a magnifying glass helped me to establish that his college was at a dead spot in nobody's land in California.
 But he had big ideas.
 He said he was going to visit us – no invitation having ever been extended – in order to discuss an exchange scheme between our two illustrious schools.
 Apparently, his Dean, whose name was as unknown to me as Alisdair's own, wanted him to raise the matter.